Why settle for coffee and a croissant from a local bakery when there are so many options for a satisfying brunch in Amsterdam?

 Bakers & Roasters: New Zealand Meets Brazil

-One of the first venues to take brunch seriously in Amsterdam has a backstory as sweet as the cakes and milkshakes it turns out: after falling for each other on a night out in West Hollywood, a Kiwi lad and a Brazilian boy conceived a restaurant that would blend their culinary cultures.
+One of the first venues to take brunch seriously in Amsterdam has a backstory as sweet as the cakes t turns out: after falling for each other on a night out in West Hollywood, a Kiwi lad and a Brazilian boy conceived a restaurant that would blend their culinary cultures.
 The result is a New Zealand-style café serving classic brunch fare with spicy Central and South American accents.

 B&R’s Huevos Rancheros: a crispy tortilla topped with Brazilian black beans, melted cheese, fried eggs, avocado, tomato salsa, jalapeños and sour cream.

 Two B&R locations—in De Pijp and on Kadijksplein in Centrum—are open seven days a week, from 8:30am.
 Neither takes reservations, so arrive before 10am if you expect to get a seat without a wait, especially on weekends.
-On sunny days, the B&R on Kadijksplein is especially popular, with its large outdoor terrace, perfect for soaking up Amsterdam’s rare sun over a “Kiwi Brekkie,” Banana Nut Bread French Toast, or a stack of pancakes.
+On sunny days, the B&R on Kadijksplein is especially popular, with its large outdoor terrace, perfect for soaking up Amsterdam’s rare sun over a “Kiwi Brekkie,” Banana Nut Bread French Toast, or stack of pancakes.